Back to All Events

 **As part of Blue Star Welcome Week the NCHM is offering this lecture free of charge to active U.S. military members, U.S. military veterans, and their family members (up to 4 members).

-This lecture will briefly describe the motivation behind Spain's King Carlos III's determination to have the colonists win the American War of Independence, and explore Spain's effort to ensure this victory.
-Important Revolutionary War battles fought along the Gulf Coast under the leadership of Bernardo de Gálvez, the Spanish Governor of the Louisiana Territory at the time, will also be discussed, together with the contribution from Texas in this endeavor.
-The current effort by the Granaderos and Damas de Gálvez to educate the public about this documented, but little known history will also be discussed.
+Speaker John Espinosa reveals the motivation behind Spain's King Carlos III's goal to have the colonists win the American War of Independence, and explores Spain's effort to ensure this victory.
+He will also discuss important Revolutionary War battles fought along the Gulf Coast under the leadership of Bernardo de Gálvez, the Spanish Governor of the Louisiana Territory at the time, together with the contribution from Texas in this endeavor.

 To attend online, register and receive the Zoom meeting link by email ahead of the lecture.